Testing composite null hypotheses with high-dimensional dependent data: a computationally scalable FDR-controlling procedure: Simulations

-We conduct simulation studies to evaluate the finite sample performance of the proposed method in terms of false discovery rate control and power comparison.
-The data generating process is as follows.
-We set the total number of tests $m=10,000.$ We first simulate a Markov chain $(s_j)_{j=1}^m$ with the stationary probability $\pi=(\pi_0, \pi_1, \pi_2, \pi_3)$.
-For $\pi = (0.7, 0.1, 0.1, 0.1)$ and $(0.6, 0.15, 0.15, 0.1)$, we have the corresponding transition probability matrices
+We conduct simulation studies to evaluate the finite-sample performance of the proposed method, CoHiM, in terms of FDR control and statistical power.
+We fix the number of hypotheses at $m=10,000$ and generate dependence among features through a Markov chain $(s_j)_{j=1}^m$ with stationary probability $\pi=(\pi_0, \pi_1, \pi_2, \pi_3)$.
+We consider two settings for the stationary probabilities: \begin{itemize} \item Setting 1: $\pi = (0.75, 0.1, 0.1, 0.05).$ \item Setting 2: $\pi = (0.65, 0.15, 0.15, 0.05).$ \end{itemize}